sfkwannelson/Bike-Share-Data-Project/README.md

 6. Which months out of the year are most profitable - top 5?
 7. What is the difference between revenue and profit in 2021 and 2022?
 8. Did the price change from 2021 to 2022 influence the rider demographic?
+9. What is the price elasticity of demand?

 ### Dashboard Mockup